lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 ## 11. Algebras

-* Simply put: A set (called carrier) together with some functions that return values which belong to said set.
+* Simply put: A set (called carrier) together with some functions that return values which are elements of that set.
 * i.e. Boolean algebra: Carrier is a set with True and False.
 Operations are conjunction, disjunction, and negation.
 * Signature of the algebra.